 Executive Director: Nadia Bulbulia

-- PA/ Office Manager: Lois Motta-Marques
+- Office Manager: Lois Motta-Marques

 Commercial Radio Committee

 The dynamism of the South African radio industry is reflected in the work of this hard-working NAB committee.
-The commercial and public radio committee meets monthly and brings together most of South Africa’s radio station managers.
+The commercial and public radio committee meets regularly and brings together most of South Africa’s radio station managers.

 Community Radio Committee

 If you’re not a broadcaster but work in an industry related to broadcasting, you can join the NAB as an associate member.
-The NAB brings together a wide variety of interests in research, sales, advertising, satellite and consulting, all of whom find value in getting up to date information on developments in broadcasting.
+The NAB brings together a wide variety of interests in research, sales, advertising and consulting, all of whom find value in getting up to date information on developments in broadcasting.